 Thai cuisine, or seafood prepared with French.
 With a cooling exotic drink, relax at the bar or by the large free-form pool.
 The pool area is a standout, spacious with stunning views over the water and private beach.

-Krabi's, if not one the country's, most dramatic resorts settings is situated at the heart of the stunning Phranang Peninsula on the edge of Krabi Marine National Park.
+Krabi's and even all of Thailand's most dramatic resorts settings is situated at the heart of the stunning Phranang Peninsula on the edge of Krabi Marine National Park.
 Rayavadee is nestled discreetly amidst tropical gardens and coconut groves against a backdrop of sheer cliffs, lush jungle foliage and the clear waters of the Andaman Sea.

 Four beach side villas each have a large pool, a master suite and one or two guest bedrooms.
 Krua Phranang, one of four restaurants, serves traditional Thai dishes.
 A luxurious spa provides a complete range of treatments.

-Thailand offers an unparalleled selection of private villas on the islands, some regarded the very finest in the world.
+Thailand offers an unparalleled selection of fully-staffed, oceanfront private villas on the islands, some regarded the very finest in the world.
 Contact for the perfect place to accommodate your family, friends, or a sublime end to your Thailand honeymoon.

 Pool, outdoors showers, hot tubs and broad terraces offer sublime outdoor time.